 Letter of Australian government support for Work and Holiday partner countries

-You must obtain a letter of Australian government support in order to apply for a visa under Work and Holiday arrangements with Argentina, Bangladesh, Chile, Hungary, Indonesia, Luxembourg, Malaysia, Peru, Poland, Portugal, San Marino, Slovak Republic, Slovenia, Spain, Thailand, Turkey, Uruguay and Vietnam.
+You must obtain a letter of Australian government support in order to apply for a visa under Work and Holiday arrangements with Austria, Chile, the Czech Republic, Hungary, Indonesia, Luxembourg, Malaysia, Peru, Poland, Portugal, San Marino, Slovak Republic, Slovenia, Spain, Thailand, Turkey, Uruguay and Vietnam.

 Your email request must include: